richardcalahan/exportr/README.md

     $ exportr --remove KEY

+### FYI

+You'll need to restart your webserver for the changes to take effect.

 ### License

 Exportr is copyright 2012 by Richard Calahan and contributors at All Day Everyday.
 It is licensed under the MIT license.
 See the include LICENSE file for details.